 …and the winner is Good Food!

-- Use chickpeas pasta dishes for a tasty meat-free meal
+- Use chickpea pasta dishes for a tasty meat-free meal.

 These companies also follow a subscription business model, which means you have to remember to cancel your account after you try them out (or keep skipping the week each time you don’t want a delivery).
 This can certainly be a hassle to stay on top of (especially since I had accounts with several companies all at once during our trial!)